Little Women 2020 Oscars win

 Nominated: Once Upon a Time in Hollywood, costume by Arianne Phillips

-Sadly, Laverty's prediction that 2020 would see Day receive Academy recognition for Rocketman, has sadly not come to pass.
-He will also no doubt be dismayed to have learnt that Ruth E Carter was overlooked for her work on Dolemite.
+Sadly, Laverty's prediction that 2020 would see Day receive Academy recognition for Rocketman, sadly did not come to pass.
+He was als no doubt dismayed that Ruth E Carter was overlooked for her work on Dolemite.
 Last year Laverty predicted that Carter would win for her work on Black Panther, stating that she 'has been overlooked for years', and indeed she did win.

 Snubbed: Dolemite Is My Name, costume by Ruth E Carter

-But Carter's costume work that was so vital to crafting the on-screen persona of Dolemite that it almost became a character in its own right as well as portraying the outlandishness of the era has once again been ignored.
+But Carter's costume work — so vital in crafting the on-screen persona of Dolemite that it almost becomes a character in its own right, as well as portraying the outlandishness of the era — has once again been ignored.

 The fact that these movies are set in living history doesn't explain their lack of recognition.
 In fact, the recent-ish past proves fertile stomping ground.